keu/docs/astro/add-user.md

     After you add the user, their information appears in the **Access Management** tab as a new entry in the **Members** list.
 To access the Workspace, the user needs to accept the invitation sent by email and log in.

+You can also add groups of users to a Workspace through Teams.
+See [Manage Teams](manage-teams.md).

 ## Update or remove a Workspace user

 1. In the Cloud UI, select a Workspace.